Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Chakra: 10
  - Upkeep: 4
  - Speed: 8
+ - Tags: Preparation

 Effects: You become invisible.
-While invisible, you may Hide at will, with a +5 bonus; while hidden, you are always considered to be one Stealth category higher than you actually are.
+While invisible, you may take the Hide action without needing to fulfill its normal requirements, with a +5 bonus; while hidden, you are always considered to be one Stealth category higher than you actually are.
 When making a Stealth roll, or an Espionage roll to be unnoticed (such as pilfering something, or picking a pocket) you roll 2d20.takeHighest(1) instead of 1d20.
 Those Espionage rolls also receive a +5 bonus.

 Your Dodge rolls receive a similar benefit: you roll 2d20.takeHighest(1) rather than 1d20.
 This doesn’t apply against area-of-effect techniques.